Glossary

 Administrative expenses – insurance: Expenditure incurred by establishments for the purposes of insurance (excluding workers’ compensation premiums and medical indemnity).
 METEOR identifier: 542106.

 Admission: The process whereby the hospital accepts responsibility for the patient’s care and/or treatment.
 Admission follows a clinical decision based upon specified criteria that a patient requires same-day or overnight care or treatment.
-METEOR id: 327206.
+METEOR identifier: 327206.

 Admissions from elective surgery waiting lists: Episodes for patients who were admitted (removed from the waiting list) for their awaited elective surgery.
 Patients can be admitted for surgery from an elective surgery waiting list as an Elective admission or Emergency admission.

 Admitted acute care expenditure: Expenditure incurred by an establishment for admitted patients receiving acute care, including expenditure associated with the care of unqualified newborns (reported under the mother’s episode of care), but excluding mental health care.
-METEOR identifier: 706373.
+METEOR identifier: 718103.

 Admitted Patient Care National Minimum Data Set (APC NMDS): The Admitted Patient Care National Minimum Data Set (APC NMDS) collects information about care provided to admitted patients in Australian hospitals.
 The APC NMDS includes episodes of care for admitted patients in all public and private acute and psychiatric hospitals, free standing day hospital facilities and alcohol and drug treatment centres in Australia.
 Hospitals specialising in dental, ophthalmic aids and other specialised acute medical or surgical care are also included.
 Hospitals operated by the Australian Defence Force, corrections authorities and in Australia’s off-shore territories may also be included.
 Hospital boarders and still births are not included as they are not admitted to hospital.
 Posthumous organ procurement episodes are also not included.

 Adverse event: An incident in which harm resulted to a person receiving health care.
-This includes infections, falls and other injuries, and reactions or complications due to surgery and other interventions, medical devices or medication, some of which may be preventable.
+This includes infections, falls and other injuries, and reactions or complications due to surgery and other interventions, medical devices, or medication, some of which may be preventable.

 Age-standardisation: A set of techniques used to remove, as far as possible, the effects of differences in age when comparing 2 or more populations.

 Alcohol and drug treatment centre: A facility/service dedicated to the treatment of alcohol and drug dependence.
-METeOR identifier 619655.
+METEOR identifier: 619655.

 Appendix removal: Appendix removal is a surgical procedure in which an infected appendix is removed, either through keyhole or open surgery.

 Australian Classification of Health Interventions (ACHI): ACHI was developed by the Australian Consortium for Classification Development.
-The 10th edition was used for the 2017–18 interventions data for admitted patients in Australian hospitals.
+The 12th edition was used for the 2022–23 interventions data for admitted patients in Australian hospitals.

-Australian Refined Diagnosis Related Groups (AR-DRGs): An Australian A classification system that allows for the number and different types of patients to be categorised according to their condition, procedure or diagnosis.
+Australian Refined Diagnosis Related Groups (AR-DRGs): An Australian classification system that allows for the number and different types of patients to be categorised according to their condition, procedure, or diagnosis.
 DRGs provide a clinically meaningful way of relating the number and type of patients treated in a hospital (that is, its casemix) to the resources required by the hospital.
 Each AR-DRG represents a class of patients with similar clinical conditions requiring similar hospital services.

 Average available beds for overnight-stay patients: The number of beds available to provide overnight accommodation for patients – other than neonatal cots (non-special-care) and beds occupied by hospital-in-the-home patients – averaged over the counting period.
-METeOR identifier: 616014.
+METEOR identifier: 616014.

 Average: On this website, average refers to the arithmetic mean.
 This is the calculated by dividing the sum of the relevant values by the number of relevant values.

-Average available beds for same-day patients: The number of beds, chairs or trolleys available to provide accommodation for same-day patients, averaged over the counting period.
-METeOR identifier: 616017.
+Average available beds for same-day patients: The number of beds, chairs, or trolleys available to provide accommodation for same-day patients, averaged over the counting period.
+METEOR identifier: 616017.

 Bed days: The total number of days for patients who were admitted for an episode of care and who separated during a specified reference period.
 A patient who is admitted and separated on the same day is allocated one bed day.